 I find web analytics invaluable.
 The insight I get from basic statistics (things like page view counts, referrers, and countries of origin) helps me understand which posts work and which do not.
 Knowing that my posts are broadly read is what keeps me motivated to write new content.
-For this reason, this site will continue to have web analytics.
-However, you do have a choice in how this impacts you.
+For this reason, this site has and will continue to use web analytics.

 - The page you are visiting so that I can know which pages are popular and which aren’t.

 - The site you came from (referrer) so that I can engage in conversations that happen around the web.